oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/install.md

 #### Create a Traefik (Ingress-based) load balancer.

-Create a namespace for the load balancer
+Create a namespace for the load balancer.

 ```bash
 $ kubectl create namespace traefik
 ```

+Use the [values.yaml](http://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/charts/traefik/values.yaml) in the sample but set `kubernetes.namespaces` specifically.

 For Helm 2.x: